submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

     `system:serviceaccount:submariner-operator:submariner-globalnet`.

 {{% notice note %}}
-For every exported `Service`, Submariner Globalnet internally creates a `Service` with `externalIPs` and the `externalIPs` will be set to the globalIP assigned to the respective `Service`.
+The steps above are necessary because for every exported `Service`, Submariner Globalnet internally creates a `Service` with `externalIPs` and sets the `externalIPs` to the globalIP assigned to the respective `Service`.
 Some deployments of Kubernetes do not allow the `Service` with `externalIPs` to be created for [security reasons](https://github.com/kubernetes/kubernetes/issues/97076).
-So, in order for Globalnet functionality to work fine, it should be allowed for Globalnet controller by above steps.
 {{% /notice %}}

 ## Usage